anorangesky/katacoda-scenarios/jest-tutorial/step7.md

 * `CI=true` disables "watch mode" which is good when running tests in a test-pipeline or when you only want to run the tests once.
 * `--coverage` enables code coverage.

-We added the code-coverage into `package.json`, you you can run tests with coverage by running `npm run test:coverage`{{execute}}.
+We added the code-coverage command into `package.json`, you you can run tests with coverage by running `npm run test:coverage`{{execute}}.
 Try running it now.

 ![CodeCoverage](./assets/codeCoverage.png)